 As you can see, these recipes don’t require a lot of ingredients and most of them are already in our kitchen.

 When we talk about Zero-waste, we often refer to the famous 5 R’s: refuse, reduce, reuse, recycle and rot.
 We’ve seen over the past few weeks that we can refuse mainstream make-up by purchasing make-up available in eco-friendly packaging, reduce waste by making our own products, reuse make-up cases with refills but what about recycling?
 A few brands offer a recycling program and you might get rewarded for it!
 I have to admit that I expected more make-up recycling programs in Europe.
 Let’s have a look...

 || Recycling ||

 Mac Cosmetics - Back to Mac Probably one of the most famous recycling program for make-up.
-Bring back 6 Primary packaging and get a free lipstick as a reward.
+Bring back 6 Primary packagings and get a free lipstick as a reward.

 Origins The brand takes back all empty packaging, even from other brands.
 The program is currently available in North America only but they would like to expand it to other regions.
-Hopefully the program will be setp up in Europe soon.
+Hopefully, the program will be setup up in Europe soon.

 How do you combine zero-waste with make-up?
 Do you know of other recycling programs in Europe?
 I hope these posts helped you and you learned new things...